-Most of us have heard that you shouldn’t eat too close to bedtime, and there’s plenty of research to suggest that doing so regularly could have some adverse effects on our weight and sleep.
+Most of us have heard that you shouldn’t eat too close to bedtime, and research suggests that regularly doing so could have adverse effects onweight and sleep.

-But, the occasional healthy evening (or even midnight) snack is unlikely to make much difference to your health.
-Plus, if you find yourself feeling hungry before bed, your body might be hinting that you haven’t eaten enough that day – so there’s no need to suffer until breakfast.
+But the occasional healthy evening (or even midnight) snack is unlikely to significantly impact health.
+Plus, if you’re hungry before bed, your body might be hinting that you haven’t eaten enough throughout the day, so there’s no need to suffer until breakfast.

 With this in mind, we’ve pulled together a list of eight healthy foods that’ll hopefully keep you satisfied until morning, and may even help you sleep better.